From wellness and prevention checkups to management of chronic illness, Archbold’s internal medicine specialists have you covered.

 To easily and conveniently schedule an appointment with an Internal Medicine Provider, click the button below!

-Continue ReadingArchbold Medical Center is excited to welcome general surgeon Morgan E Lane, MD, to the medical staff.
-Lane earned a Bachelor of Science degree in ...
+Continue ReadingArchbold is pleased to welcome nurse practitioner William Houston, NP-C, to the medical staff.
+Houston earned a Bachelor of Science degree in nursing ...

-Continue ReadingArchbold Memorial Hospital is pleased to welcome Eric Webb, MD, to the medical staff.
-Webb earned a Bachelor of Science degree in biochemistry at ...
+Continue ReadingArchbold is pleased to announce the additions of Abigail Glass, NP-C, and Marlie Thomas, CRNA, to the medical staff.
+Glass earned a Bachelor of ...

 Continue Reading